 - Confucius’s father died when Confucius was young, so he was raised by his mother.

 - Confucius was always very candid about his family background; in fact, he said he was “poor, and from a lowly station, so (he) had to be skilled in menial things” (Analects 9:6).
 Because of his social standing, he could not directly enter government service.

 - Due to his lack of social standing, Confucius had to work his way up in life.
 Eventually, he was able to obtain some government work.

 - During his early government work, Confucius became so well-known for effectively handling problems and diplomatic relations; he became an excellent negotiator.

-- Eventually, Confucius was forced to leave his position, so he went into self-exile.
-His journey of self-exile lasted 14 years, but during this time, he spent most of his journey looking for rulers who may be willing to accept his philosophy, influence, and vision that he had about politics and government.
-Even though this first journey was not very successful, he never gave up on finding someone who would listen to him and his ideas.
+- Eventually, Confucius was forced to leave his position and underwent self-exile.
+His journey of self-exile lasted 14 years, but during this time, he spent most of his journey looking for rulers willing to accept his philosophy, influence, and vision about politics and government.
+Even though this first journey was unsuccessful, he never gave up on finding someone who would listen to him and his ideas.

 - Changes in the government allowed him to return to government service.
 Confucius worked very hard and exert influence for his ideas and ways of thinking.

 - Confusion looked back to the ancient writings for inspiration; for him, history was his guide.
-In fact, the one person he looked back to was Zhougong, a political figure during the Zhou Dynasty.
-Confucius believed that he and Zhougong wanted essentially the same things – social harmony, political stability grounded in trust, and mutual moral obligations.
+The one person he looked back to was Zhougong, a political figure during the Zhou Dynasty.
+Confucius believed that he and Zhougong wanted the same things – social harmony, political stability grounded in trust, and mutual moral obligations.